[Update 2022 Feb]

 That syntax is simple.
 As is the usage standard inbuilt predefined __VA_ARGS__

-that will become arguments list expanded.
-Now I can ease (a bit), a burden of repeated free calls:
+that will become the arguments list expanded.
+Now I can ease (a bit), the burden of repeated free calls:

 1 2 3 4 5 6 |